soundpress/RulesOfNYC/docs/c20/index.rst

 (e) Results of Drug Test.
 Driver must pass every drug test, including “For Cause” drug tests under 35 RCNY § 80-14(c) and “Annual” drug tests under 35 RCNY § 80-14(d).
-If the results of either test are positive, or if the sample cannot be tested, the Driver’s License can be revoked after a hearing.
+If the results of either test are positive, or if the sample cannot be tested, the Driver’s License shall be summarily suspended, and can be revoked after a hearing.